fischkoder/node_demo/README.md

 npm run serve
 ```

+### Hint

+* To edit existing symbols, select the checkbox of each row then click edit button.
+* To delete symbols, select the checkbox of each row then click delete button.
+* You may need to toggle off the "add form" to switch to the "edit form" vice versa.

 ### Solutions
-vue 3 as frontend framework
+* vue 3 as frontend framework
+* axios for calling APIs.
-VuesticUI as UI framework
+* VuesticUI as UI framework
-Express.js as backend server
+* Express.js as backend server
-Using fs to manipulate json file
+* Using fs to manipulate json file

-### Unsolved Problem
-Need to make further research on reload parent component from child component

 ### Further Improvement
-The backend path can be integrated by using express router
+* The backend path can be integrated by using express router.
-Optimise the reload issue when add new node to json file
+* Optimise the Hide/Show of "Add/Edit" form by using router in VUE.

+### Time consumption

+As this is my first VUE project, it takes me longer in looking through the documents of VUE and VuesticUI

+* 5 hours in reviewing documents
+* 4 hours in actually development and test